ENERGIZED: Investment Insights on Energy Transformation

 Comparative market performance

-Major wind OEM share prices tell the story of the past 5 years: 2021-24 slump then recovery over 2025-26 to date.
-Perhaps we should have got around to this edition a year ago…
+Major wind OEM share prices tell the story of the past 5 years: 2021-24 slump then a strong recovery over 2025-26 to date.
+Perhaps we should have got around to this edition a year ago…Some valuations have tripled - and if anything are now looking stretched again.
+Developers like Iberdrola, RWE and EDPR have also seen valuations grow by up to 50% over the past year, while smaller diversified players have done even better.

 Simple share price comparison of selected wind OEMs: last 5 years, 19 Feb 2026

-Simple share price comparison of selected wind OEMs: last 12 months, 19 Feb 2026
+Share price comparison of selected wind OEMs: last 12 months, 19 Feb 2026

-Simple share price comparison of selected wind/renewable developers/utilities: 1 year view, 19 Feb 2026
+Share price comparison of selected wind/renewable developers/utilities: 1 year view, 19 Feb 2026

 Over a five year view, Ørsted has also lagged the broader renewable developer market by some distance, and remains nearly 75% down over that period.

-Simple share price comparison of selected wind/renewable developers/utilities: last 5 years, 19 Feb 2026
+Share price comparison of selected wind/renewable developers/utilities: last 5 years, 19 Feb 2026

 Ørsted: a risky play on Europe’s doubling down on wind?

 There are plenty of reasons to be cautious about Ørsted.
-Its share price performance reflects a litany of existential challenges over recent years as investors’ focus went from growth potential to execution risk, but is still not that cheap relative to projected earnings.
-Rising project costs and delays put its business model under severe pressure, forced a change of leadership, cancellation of its dividend and a deeply discounted fundraise to stay alive.
-Its foray into the US market put it on an arbitration collision course with the Trump administration and caught it in the crossfire of his Greenland ambitions.
-Ultimately, offshore wind is and always will be higher cost than onshore wind and of course solar.
-It remains vulnerable to inflation shocks.
-And it relies on the timely buildout of grid connections and interconnectors, creating project on project risks.
+Its market performance reflects a litany of project execution challenges in recent years.
+Rising costs and delays put its business model under severe pressure and forced a change of leadership, cancellation of its dividend, a deeply discounted DKK 60 billion rights issue and several big divestments in order to stay alive.
+Its foray into the US market put it on an arbitration collision course with the Trump administration, catching it in the crossfire of his Greenland ambitions.

-4. Recovery potential: As the turnaround progresses, Ørsted’s worst seems to be finally behind it.
+Recovering trend: As the turnaround progresses, Ørsted’s worst seems to be finally behind it, both business and valuation wise.
 It returned to profitability in 2025 after two years of net losses.
-Its share price recovery has lagged its peers, but has been trending steadily upwards to around DKK 150 (forward P/E 23x) currently since the low of DKK 100 August 2025.
-We will need to take a long-term view, but patient buildout of a more resilient offshore portfolio can ultimately bring further recovery in value, cash flow and even the resumption of dividend payouts.
+Its share price recovery has lagged peers, but is still reflecting this progress, trending steadily upwards to around DKK 150 since the low of DKK 100 August 2025.

 Rather than trying to pick one winner in wind, a less risky route to invest specifically in wind is via ETFs.
 These are also up 45-55% over the past 12 months, reflecting the widespread recovery across the sector.
-These have the benefit of some diversification, including across developers and OEMs across different geographies.
+But they have the benefit of some diversification, including across developers and OEMs across different geographies.
 There are three main ones available:

-1. FIrst Trust Global Wind Energy ETF (FAN) - top 5 holdings: Vestas, Nordex, EDP Renovaveis, Englight, Orsted
+First Trust Global Wind Energy ETF (FAN) - top 5 holdings: Vestas, Nordex, EDP Renovaveis, Englight, Orsted

-2. Global X Wind Energy UCITS ETF (WNDG) - top 5 holdigs: Vestas, Orsted, China Three Gorges, EDP Renovaveis, Ming Yang Smart Energy
+Global X Wind Energy UCITS ETF (WNDG) - top 5 holdigs: Vestas, Orsted, China Three Gorges, EDP Renovaveis, Ming Yang Smart Energy

-3. Invesco Wind ENergy UCITS ETF (WNDY) - top 5 holdings: Furukawa Electric, Enlight, Wasion, Energix, Daihen
+Invesco Wind ENergy UCITS ETF (WNDY) - top 5 holdings: Furukawa Electric, Enlight, Wasion, Energix, Daihen

 Notes:

-* A Contract for Difference (CfD) in renewables is a typically government-backed mechanism whereby a fixed-price or price formula is agreed for the ouptput of a given project.
+*A Contract for Difference (CfD) in renewables is a typically government-backed mechanism whereby a fixed-price or price formula is agreed for the ouptput of a given project.
 When the market price is below that reference price, the buyer compensates the seller for the difference, and vice versa when it is above it, so that the output is sold effectively at the reference price over time.
+A merchant project is exposed to the risk of actual market prices, rather than having a fixed price arrangement in place like a CfD or a PPA.